 The organizers of Duke EA are majoring and minoring in computer science, biology, statistics, mathematics, philosophy, political science, economics, neuroscience and more.
 The Fellowship will plug you in to a network of people from diverse backgrounds and interests—both at Duke and beyond—who share the same ambition to do good better.
 Please join us!

 The Fellowship takes place over the course of 9 weeks.
-Each week consists of a set of study resources and a lunch meeting.
+Each week consists of a set of study resources and a discussion meeting.
 The resources take approximately one hour to complete and must be finished in preparation for the weekly discussion.
-Additionally, Fellows will be able to schedule a time for 1-on-1 career consulting anytime after week 3, though such consultation may be most valuable after week 7.
-All of this is flexible.
+Additionally, Fellows will be able to schedule a time for 1-on-1 career consulting anytime after week 6.

 We expect fellows to embody these four traits: